Transferring shares

 First, it's a good idea to check that we offer the shares you'd like to transfer.
 You can hold a very wide range of shares with AJ Bell, including companies listed on the London Stock Exchange, AIM, and 24 international markets.

-Transferring shares into an ISA or Dealing account with us?
+Transferring shares into an Stocks and shares ISA or Dealing account with us?
 To get started, log in and from the 'My account' menu, choose 'Transfers'.
 Just keep in mind that transferring international shares will take a bit longer.

 Can I transfer shares using a share certificate?